Dec 22 2022

 Advertising screens take various shapes, sizes & forms, from the familiar billboard screens to the fast-growing interactive ads!
 But what does each of these digital signage ad mediums mean for a business?
 Let’s take a look!

-DOOH advertising involves electronic display images, posters, and dynamic content like animations or commercials.
-DOOH is quite the rage in shopping malls, airports, and bus-stop.
-Brands that use DOOH ads often target a larger pool of audiences.
+DOOH displays content images, posters, social media feeds, and dynamic content like animations or commercials.
+DOOH is quite the rage in shopping malls, airports, and bus stops.
+Brands that use these ads often target a larger pool of audiences.
 For example, clothing brands, QSR chains, or hotel-booking services.

 Here is an example:

-Narrowcasting in stores can also involve advertising campaigns through interactive digital signage displays such as: ‘spin the roulette to win what’s on screen.’
+Narrowcasting involves a digital signage network such as interactive digital signage displays Showing ‘spin the roulette to win what’s on screen.’
 That hugely contributes to increasing the brand recall rate - something quite unachievable with a vinyl ad poster.

 In layman’s terms, this digital signage advertising involves tailor-fitting ads to your audience through software programming.
 In such forms of advertising, intelligent digital signage systems automatically show the most relevant content based on the audience persona in the vicinity.